BYLAWS OF THE

 In the case of a Council member's inability to perform the duties required, the Council shall declare the office vacant.
 Sole authority to decide upon questions of inability to perform rests with the Council.

 If the position of an elected member of the Council is vacated, the Council, at the next regularly scheduled Council meeting, or at the call of the President or acting President, will appoint a replacement to serve for the balance of the term.

 All past Presidents of the Society shall be entitled to participate in all meetings of the Council, but shall not be included to establish a quorum.
 The four most recent past Presidents shall be entitled to voting privileges in all matters considered by the Council.
 In the instance any of the four most recent past Presidents are not active, Council may re-assign voting privileges to another more active past President.

-ARTICLE IX—DUTIES OF OFFICERS AND COUNCIL
+ARTICLE IX—DUTIES OF OFFICERS

 The Council shall be responsible for directing and managing the operations and affairs of the Society.

 The President shall be the principal executive officer of the Society.
 He shall preside over all meetings of the Society and of the Council.
 He may make or sign contracts on behalf of the Society, with the advice and consent of the Council, or he may delegate such duty to the Executive Director and Secretary-Treasurer.
 He shall be a member ex officio of all committees.
 He shall exercise the usual duties of the Office.

 a.
 In the temporary absence or unavailability of the President, the available Vice-President having the longest tenure in that Office shall assume the duties of the President.